nicholasala/EquationSolver/README.md

 ### Order of operations
 The operations are solved following this order:

+1. Exponentiation
-1. Divisions (transformed into multiplications)
+2. Divisions (transformed into multiplications)
-2. Multiplications
+3. Multiplications
-3. Additions and subtractions
+4. Additions and subtractions

 ### Future developments

-* Exponentiation
 * Parentheses